Sk-17589/Google-Landmark-Detection/README.md

 - Google Landmark Dataset V2 (accessible online).

 ## How to Use
-Clone the repository to your local machine using: bash
+1. Clone the repository to your local machine using: git clone https://github.com/Sk-17589/Google-Landmark-Detection.git

-Copy code
-git clone https://github.com/Sk-17589/Google-Landmark-Detection.git
-Navigate to the project directory: bash
+2. Navigate to the project directory: cd Google-Landmark-Detection

-Copy code
-cd Google-Landmark-Detection
-Launch Jupyter Notebook from Anaconda: bash
+3. Launch Jupyter Notebook from Anaconda: jupyter notebook

-Copy code
-jupyter notebook
-Open the Google Landmark Detection-checkpoint.ipynb notebook.
+4. Open the Google Landmark Detection-checkpoint.ipynb notebook.
-Run the cells sequentially to execute the model training and evaluation processes.
+5. Run the cells sequentially to execute the model training and evaluation processes.

 ## Acknowledgments
 - The Google Landmark Dataset V2 team for providing the dataset and resources.